BlessingUb/Onlygifts/README.md

 ## How to set up database and run the program locally
 1. Clone this repo
-2. In both root directory ie client and server
+2. Fromt he main directory, enter into both root directory ie client and server

  ```
  cd client
  cd server
  ```
+3. Install node.js and npm on your machine. then run npm i on both client and server directory.
-3. Create a .env file in the root directory
+4. Create a .env file in the server side root directory - rememeber to add to your gitignore file.
-4. Set up a MongoDB account and follow the [guide]( https://docs.mongodb.com/manual/tutorial/getting-started/) to setting up your database
+5. Set up a MongoDB account and follow the [guide]( https://docs.mongodb.com/manual/tutorial/getting-started/) to setting up your database
-5. Add your connection string from MongoDB into your .env file
+6. Add your connection string from MongoDB into your .env file and set it to be equal to DB_URI
-6. In the client directory run
+7. In the client directory run
  ```
  npm install
  npm start